 - It will be the only club in an area with a growing nightlife scene.

-- The owners’ experience of running successful venues.
+- The owners’ experience of running successful entertainment venues.

-The Edge aims to provide a safe, inclusive space for those who want to dance and have a good time late into the night.
-It will showcase cutting-edge music trends and host talented DJs.
+The Edge aims to provide a Covid-friendly, inclusive space for those who want to dance and have a good time late into the night.
+It will showcase cutting-edge, high-energy music trends and host talented DJs.
 This will help establish it as a top music venue, not just locally but throughout the city.

 Jordan and Anna will each invest $150,000 in The Edge.
-This will cover the start-up costs of $275,000.
+This will cover the start-up expenses of $275,000.
 A breakdown of these costs is listed below.

 |Office Supplies||$ 1,000.00|